Most people have constant abdominal pain and a fever.

 An abscess below the diaphragm may form when infected fluid, for example, from a ruptured appendix, is moved upward by the pressure of abdominal organs and by the suction created when the diaphragm moves during breathing.
-Symptoms may include a cough, painful breathing, and pain in one shoulder—an example of referred pain that occurs because the shoulder and the diaphragm share the same nerves, and the brain incorrectly interprets the source of the pain (see Figure: What Is Referred Pain?).
+Symptoms may include a cough, painful breathing, chest pain, and pain in one shoulder.
+In this instance, the pain felt in one shoulder is an example of referred pain (pain felt in one area of the body that does not accurately represent where the problem is).
+Referred pain occurs because the shoulder and the diaphragm share the same nerves, and the brain incorrectly interprets the source of the pain (see figure ).

 Pelvic abscesses can result from the same disorders that cause abscesses in the mid-abdomen or from gynecologic infections.
 Symptoms may include abdominal pain, diarrhea caused by intestinal irritation, and an urgent or frequent need to urinate caused by bladder irritation.

 Abscesses behind the abdominal cavity (called retroperitoneal abscesses) lie behind the peritoneum, the membrane that lines the abdominal cavity and organs.
-The causes, which are similar to those of abscesses in the abdomen, include inflammation and infection of the appendix (appendicitis) and of the pancreas (pancreatitis).
+The causes, which are similar to those of abscesses in the abdomen, include inflammation and infection of the appendix (appendicitis Appendicitis Appendicitis is inflammation and infection of the appendix.
+Often a blockage inside the appendix causes the appendix to become inflamed and infected.
+Abdominal pain, nausea, and fever are common... read more ), the pancreas (pancreatitis Overview of Pancreatitis Pancreatitis is inflammation of the pancreas.
+The pancreas is a leaf-shaped organ about 5 inches (about 13 centimeters) long.
+It is surrounded by the lower edge of the stomach and the first... read more ), and the kidneys (the kidneys are located behind the abdominal cavity).
 Pain, usually in the lower back, worsens when the person moves the leg at the hip.

-Abscesses inside the pancreas typically form after an attack of acute pancreatitis.
+Abscesses of the pancreas, although rare, typically form after an attack of acute pancreatitis Acute Pancreatitis Acute pancreatitis is sudden inflammation of the pancreas that may be mild or life threatening but usually subsides.
+Gallstones and alcohol abuse are the main causes of acute pancreatitis.
+Severe... read more .
 Symptoms such as fever, abdominal pain, nausea, and vomiting often begin a week or more after a person recovers from pancreatitis.

-Liver abscesses may be caused by bacteria or by amebas (single-celled parasites).
-Bacteria can reach the liver from an infected gallbladder; a penetrating or blunt wound; an infection in the abdomen (such as a nearby abscess), or an infection carried by the bloodstream from elsewhere in the body.
-Amebas from an intestinal infection reach the liver through the blood vessels.
+Liver abscesses may be caused by bacteria or by amebas (single-celled, microscopic parasites).
+Bacteria can reach the liver from an infected gallbladder, a penetrating or blunt wound, an infection in the abdomen (such as a nearby abscess), or an infection carried by the bloodstream from elsewhere in the body.
+Amebas Amebiasis Amebiasis is an infection of the large intestine and sometimes the liver and other organs that is caused by the single-celled protozoan parasite Entamoeba histolytica, an ameba.
+The amebas... read more from an intestinal infection reach the liver through the blood vessels.
 Symptoms of liver abscesses include loss of appetite, nausea, and a fever.
 A person may or may not have abdominal pain.

 Abscesses in the spleen are caused by an infection traveling through the bloodstream to the spleen, by an injury to the spleen, or by the spread of an infection from a nearby abscess, such as one below the diaphragm.
 Pain may occur in the left side of the abdomen, the back, or the left shoulder.